 Bake

-Near the end of the second rise, you may preheat your oven to 375 degrees F.
+Near the end of the second rise, preheat your oven to 375 degrees F.

 Uncover the rolls and bake 20-25 minutes.